 Discovered in 1951, it’s the longest continuous lava tube in the continental United States.
 At 2.5 miles long with 433ft of elevation gain, it’s also the third longest lava tube in North America.

-The route requires some scrambling and squeezing through small spaces to exit the tube.
+The short hike requires some scrambling and squeezing through small spaces to exit the tube.
 The return hike on the round trip is through a shady forest and lava formations, and is far easier-going.